-Domestic flights to resume from Monday, except in Andhra and Bengal
+Domestic flights set to resume today, except in Andhra and Bengal

 New Delhi, May 24: States across the country will resume domestic flight services on Monday except Andhra Pradesh and West Bengal, said Union Minister for Civil Aviation Hardeep Singh Puri.